bytecodealliance/wasmtime/docs/stability-platform-support.md

 Wasmtime's support for no\_std requires the embedder to implement the equivalent of a C header file to indicate how to perform basic OS operations such as allocating virtual memory.
-This API can be found at `examples/min-platform/embedding/wasmtime-platform.h` in the source tree.
+This API can be found as `wasmtime-platform.h` in Wasmtime's release artifacts or at `examples/min-platform/embedding/wasmtime-platform.h` in the source tree.
+Note that this API is not guaranteed to be stable at this time, it'll need to be updated when Wasmtime is updated.

 Wasmtime's runtime will use the symbols defined in this file meaning that if they're not defined then a link-time error will be generated.
 Embedders are